xdevplatform/xdk/xdk/typescript/docs/classes/MediaClient.md

 # Class: MediaClient

-Client for Media operations
+Client for media operations

-This client provides methods for interacting with the Media endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Media related operations.
+This client provides methods for interacting with the media endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all media related operations.

 ## Table of contents